5T33Z0/OC-Little-Translated/01. Adding missing Devices and enabling Features/Ambient Light Sensor (SSDT-ALS0)/README.md

 **NOTE**: The official OpenCore package contains a pre-made `SSDT-ALS0.aml` under "Docs".
 So in case you're not sure what to do you could also use that instead.

 ## Usage
-There are two possible scenarios/cases:
+There are two possible cases:

 1. `ACPI` has an ambient light sensor.
-2. `ACPI` doesn't ha have it
+2. `ACPI` doesn't ha have one

 First, search for `ACPI0008` in the original `DSDT`.
 If you can find the associated device – usually named `ALSD` – then the ambient light sensor device interface exists, otherwise it means that the ambient light sensor device interface does not exist.